hdShang/arxiv-daily/docs/cs-AI/2025-05-30/papers/250524306v2-gridroute-a-benchmark-for-llm-based-route-planning-with-cardinal-mov.md

 ---
 layout: default
-title: GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments
+title: "GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments"
 ---

 # GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments